atweiden/dotfiles/README.md

 ## Licensing

 This is free and unencumbered public domain software.
-For more information, see http://unlicense.org/ or the accompanying UNLICENSE file
+For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.

 ## Credits